Jon-GSC/SEM_segmentation/README.md

 ### Dataset:

 * The original image is out allowed size limit.
 The loaded images are used for demonstration purpose, the default image size is 256x256.
-During the trainint, the images in train and mask folder are split into training and validation groups.
+During the training, the images in train and mask folder are split into training and validation groups.
 The file structure is:

 >       img_path
 >       |---train_image